 Having then, been initiated into the depths of the Triune Love, the saints-participating in the glory of the Son (that PLACE in Him at the Father's right hand)-are able to truly fulfill their awesome calling within the creation.
-Embraced now within the ideal relational environment of the Triune Community, there may be a freedom of spirit and a heart of adoring worship-one that enables authentic participation in the very love of God towards every other person, even within the most painfully imperfect, fallenhuman situations.
+Embraced now within the ideal relational environment of the Triune Community, there may be a freedom of spirit and a heart of adoring worship-one that enables authentic participation in the very love of God towards every other person.
+Yes, and this, even within the most painfully imperfect, fallen-human situations.